Heartland Whole Health GME Technical Assistance Center

 A Growing Gap Between Medical School Graduates and Residency Training

-Arkansas’ physician pipeline faces a clear math problem: currently the state’s medical schools graduate approximately 430 physicians annually, but Arkansas offers only 375 Post Graduate Year-1 (PGY1) residency positions — the first year of residency training required for licensure.
+Arkansas’ physician pipeline faces a clear math problem.
+Despite 1,281 total residency and fellowship positions statewide, only 375 are designated for first-year residents, leaving Arkansas with fewer training opportunities than medical school graduates each year.
 That mismatch pushes Arkansas-trained physicians to leave the state for residency training, weakening long-term retention and access to care.
 The pressure will increase beginning in 2029, when Alice L. Walton School of Medicine (AWSOM) begins graduating an additional cohort of 48 physicians each year.